 Premises with lower star ratings

-A premises with a lower star rating is not necessarily a premises to avoid as there are other factors that have to be considered, such as the length of time the licence holder has been operating.
+A premise with a lower star rating is not necessarily a premise to avoid as there are other factors that have to be considered, such as the length of time the licence holder has been operating.
 New businesses have to be assessed as higher risk simply because there is no history of good practice that can be considered.
 We would advise that, as stated above, the scoring method is one we must use to comply with Government requirements, and the ratings given should not be seen as a recommendation by the Council.

 If customers have any concerns, please contact the Commercial Environmental Health Team prior to making a purchase or making booking arrangements

 You can ask for your premises to be re-inspected at any time.
 This must be in writing and you should outline the case for a re-inspection, including improvements you have made and the supporting evidence.
 We can refuse to carry out a re-inspection if you do not provide sufficient evidence of improvement.
 We aim to carry out re-inspections within three months of your request.

 There is no limit to the number of re-inspections you can request, however, you will be required to pay the full costs of each inspection.

 Following a re-inspection, your rating could go up, down or could remain the same.

 You can appeal a star rating.
 Before you do so, we would encourage you to informally discuss your rating with us.